Advanced Computing Environment: Formation

 The environment standardized on two hardware platforms: a personal computer platform based on the Intel 80386 and 80486 processors, and a workstation platform based on the ARC specification.
 To be supported by both hardware platforms were two operating systems: SCO UNIX with Open Desktop and what would become Windows NT (originally named OS/2 3.0).
 Other members of the consortium included Acer, Control Data Corporation, Kubota, NEC Corporation, NKK, Olivetti, Prime Computer, Pyramid Technology, Siemens, Silicon Graphics, Sony, Sumitomo, Tandem Computers, Wang Laboratories, and Zenith Data Systems.
-Besides these large companies, several startup companies built ACE-compliant systems as well.
+Besides these large companies, several startup companies built systems that featured ACE-related technologies.

 Each of the companies involved had their own reasons for joining the ACE effort.
 MIPS wanted to reverse the fragmentation seen with existing MIPS-based systems that had limited wider adoption of the architecture.
 Various semiconductor companies, particularly "giants" such as Toshiba and NEC, were perceived as embracing the initiative to establish themselves and to take market share from Intel.
 DEC used the initiative as an attempt to take market share away from the workstation leader, Sun Microsystems, to respond to gains by Hewlett-Packard and IBM, and to proliferate its own technologies.
 Compaq, Microsoft and SCO were perceived to be using it as a defensive strategy to prevent "Sun taking over the desktop and replacing Intel-architecture PCs with RISC, Unix SparcStations" with the consequent loss of opportunities for those companies.
 By joining the initiative, SCO was able to broaden its portfolio to RISC platforms alongside its existing Intel platform products, and Microsoft needed vendor support for its "Portable OS/2", later Windows NT, strategy.